 According to reports, around a third of user listening time is spent on Spotify-generated playlists.
 However, another third also goes on user-generated playlists (which can be created and shared by anyone on the platform).

 This can be a good option for brands who want to engage users and increase organic reach, with branded playlists acting as an audible representation of a company or its product or service.
-Gymshark, for example, which has a number of branded playlists available on its profile.
-These include playlists created by its brand ambassadors (or influencers), as well as general playlists related to a specific style of training, sport, or genre.
+Gymshark, for example, has a number of branded playlists available on its profile which include playlists created by its brand ambassadors (or influencers), as well as general playlists related to a specific style of training, sport, or genre.

 Alternatively, you can be like Wendy’s and release a diss tape on competitors featuring tracks like “4 for $4” and “Rest in Grease”.